brocaar/chirpstack-docs/content/install/mqtt-auth.md

 For [Mosquitto](https://mosquitto.org) there are multiple ways to setup authentication and authorization.
-This can be pre-configured in so called password and ACL (access control list) files and / or can be retrieved dynamically from the [LoRa App Server](/lora-app-server/) user tables.
-In the latter case, LoRa App Server users are able to login with their own credentials and are limited to the applications to which they have access.
+This can be pre-configured in so called password and ACL (access control list) files and / or can be retrieved dynamically from the [LoRa App Server](/lora-app-server/) user table (stored in the database).
+In the latter case, LoRa App Server users are able to login with their own credentials when connecting the MQTT broker and are limited to the applications to which they have access (in the LoRa App Server web-interface).

 ### Static password and ACL file